Key Performance Metrics lays the foundation of any effective PPC marketing campaign.

 Average page views per visit are the average number of pages visited by a visitor in a single visit to your website.

 Let’s suppose a visitor comes to your website and visits multiple pages in that same session.
-The total numbers of pages in that session for all visitors is the average page views per visit.
+The total number of pages in that session for all visitors is the average page views per visit.

 This metric has its value among others because the more time a visitor spends on your website, the more will be the possibility of a conversion.